 BMK K292 3 CREDIT HOURS PRACTICUM IN MARKETING

-Prerequisite: Permission of the instructor.
 This course is based on on-the-job placement in a business setting.
 This is a college-supervised experience based on a learning contract with evaluations by both the college faculty and the staff of the cooperating business.